 Overall, along the road to enforcing the principles discussed here, legislation like the EU’s proposed AI Liability Directive and the US’s Algorithmic Accountability Act are both exciting steps in the right direction.
 We hope that Congress will take further action in drawing up the Blueprint’s principles in legislation, to promote ethical practices in the tech industry, and that tech companies will be taking these principles to heart.

-To find out more about our practices and what algorithmic accountability means for your business, get in touch with our team today to arrange a call.
+To find out more about our practices and what algorithmic accountability means for your business, book a call with our team today.

 Victoria is a co-founder and managing director of Springbok AI since its start.
 Her previous experience includes scaling a food tech business Yfood and leading sales at Rasa (conversational AI framework).
 At Springbok AI she leads a team of 40 engineers and commercial staff on multiple projects and contributes to the further development of the business.